greenfork/clj-basic-algorithms/README.md

   average faster than Red-Black tree on lookup but slower on modifications.
 - [Binary search tree][2] -- most basic data structure.
 Also contains benchmarks on different implementations of the tree.
+- [Index hashing][4] -- a collection of non-cryptographic algorithms used mainly for indexing.
+Includes Bernstein, FNV, One at a Time, Zobrist, Murmur3.
 - [Red-Black tree][3] -- self-balancing binary search tree, O(log n)
   operations, on average faster than AVL tree on modifications but slower on lookup.